 The team prayed together and said, “Amen.”
 Then it was time to play.

-Up until now, it had been a nerve-testing afternoon for Tamburro.
-His first-quarter, 22-yard field goal attempt, which would have given the Cadets an early lead, went wide right.
-A score-tying extra point in the third quarter nearly went awry—the line-drive kick struck a goalpost before banking in.
+Up until now, it had been a trying afternoon for Tamburro.
+His first-quarter 22-yard field goal attempt, which would have given the Cadets an early lead, went wide right.
+A score-tying extra point in the third quarter nearly went awry — the line-drive kick struck a goalpost before banking in.

 Now, one swift kick could produce a fit-for-storybook ending; a miss could mean a fraught overtime.
 The stage had been set for Tamburro’s last-second heroics earlier in the quarter thanks to two big drives by his team.

 First came a touchdown, fueled by 49 yards of up-the-middle running plays and a drive-sustaining pass.
 On a fourth down-and-3, quarterback Matt Dunn ’21 hit wide receiver Ryan Reed ’20 for a 17-yard gain.
 With seven minutes left, running back Aaron Conner ’20 ran into the end zone from 13 yards out for a touchdown.
 Tamburro’s extra point leveled the score at 14 points each.

 The Cadets defense then answered in turn, shutting down the Coast Guard offense on their next possession to force the Bears to punt two minutes later.
 Manni Romero ’21 caught the kick, returning it 15 yards to put Norwich on its own 49-yard line.